'Chinese storm' looming over Europe's EV sector, Renault chairman warns

 The development of alternative fuels - such as synthetic e-fuels and hydrogen - would be crucial in the event of a sudden shortage of batteries due to a dearth of raw materials, Senard said.

-"As any careful manufacturer would ... we're looking for alternatives to avoid paralyzing the country if, for example, we run out of batteries".
+"As any careful manufacturer would ... we're looking for alternatives to avoid paralysing the country if, for example, we run out of batteries".